April 16 is

 It doesn’t matter how old or young you are, or the current state

 values, and beliefs.
-This caring act will relieve your loved ones of the
+This caring act will relieve your loved ones and

-stress and heartache of guessing what you would want during such a difficult time.
+what you would want during such a tragic time.

 How Do I Complete an Advance Directive?